wearsunscreen/ninety-nine-elm-problems/the_problems.md

 # The Problems by Category

 This section presents the 99 problems as they were first presented in 99 Problems in Prolog, arranged in topical groups.
-Each group will have links to full problem pages.
+Each group will have links to the full problem pages.

-##Problem presentation
+##Problem pages
-Each problem has:
+Each problem page has:

 1. Problem statement: Describes problem, and ask you to implement a solution.
 2. Example: Presents a example of the function with input and the correct result.